PS 35001/PS 35002 Experiential Learning

 Option A. Three one-credit seminars offered by the Center for Social Concerns plus PS35001 (4 credits)

-PSIM students choosing option A must bundle one Church and Social Action seminar, one Appalachia seminar, one CSC-based poverty-focused seminar, and PS 35001 for a total of 4 credits.
+PSIM students choosing option A must bundle one Urban Plunge: Church and Social Action seminar, one Appalachia seminar, one CSC-based poverty-focused seminar, and PS 35001 for a total of 4 credits.
 Poverty-focused seminars carry a PSCE attribute and are typically listed on the Center for Social Concerns website.
 PS 35001 is not a traditional course, but instead requires a 5 - 7 page reflection which can only be completed after all three seminars have concluded.
 Please refer any questions regarding option A to Dr. Connie Mick.

 Option B. Three credits of internships (3 credits)